saulmm/saulmm.github.com/_posts/2015-02-13-A useful stack on android #2, User Interface.md

 permalink: a-useful-stack-on-android-2-user-interface
 ---

-This is the second part of the series: _'A useful stack on android'_, in the [first part](http://saulmm.github.io/2015/02/02/A%20useful%20stack%20on%20android%20%231,%20architecture/), I reviewed the general architecture of the proyect, this article aims to focus into the user interface and the global design of the application.
+This is the second part of the series: _'A useful stack on android'_, in the [first part](http://saulmm.github.io/2015/02/02/A%20useful%20stack%20on%20android%20%231,%20architecture/), I reviewed the general architecture of the proyect, this article focuses on the user interface and the global design of the application.

-I would not like to talk about how to _materialize_ an android application with [Material Design](http://www.google.com/design/spec/material-design/introduction.html) you can find a nice keynote by David Gonzalez [here](https://plus.google.com/+davidgonzalezmalmstein/posts/MHRQC1M2HGv).
+I do not like to talk about how to _materialize_ an android application with [Material Design](http://www.google.com/design/spec/material-design/introduction.html) you can find [here](https://plus.google.com/+davidgonzalezmalmstein/posts/MHRQC1M2HGv) a nice presentation by David Gonzalez.

-Looking the design structure, there is only two activities, `MoviesActivity` with a [RecyclerView](https://developer.android.com/reference/android/support/v7/widget/RecyclerView.html) containing all the films & a `MovieDetailActivity`, that shows some details of the selected film.
+Looking at the structure of the design, there are only two activities: `MoviesActivity` with a [RecyclerView](https://developer.android.com/reference/android/support/v7/widget/RecyclerView.html) containing all the films, and the `MovieDetailActivity`, that shows some details of a selected film.

 This project is available on [GitHub](https://github.com/saulmm/Material-Movies)